-This Code seeks to assist and support registered health practitioners to deliver effective health services within an ethical framework.
+This code seeks to assist and support registered health practitioners to deliver effective regulated health services within an ethical framework.
 Practitioners have a duty to make the care of patients or clients their first concern and to practise safely and effectively.
 Maintaining a high level of professional competence and conduct is essential for good care.

-The Code contains important standards for practitioner behaviour in relation to:
+The code contains important standards for practitioner behaviour in relation to:

-- providing good care, including shared decision making
+- providing good care, including shared decisionmaking

 - working with patients or clients

 - working with other practitioners

-- working within the health care system
+- working within the healthcare system

 - minimising risk

 - maintaining professional performance

 - professional behaviour and ethical conduct

 - ensuring practitioner health

-- · teaching, supervising and assessing.
+- teaching, supervising and assessing, and

+- research.

-Making decisions about health care is the shared responsibility of the practitioner and the patients or clients (or their representative).
+Making decisions about healthcare is the shared responsibility of the practitioner and the patients or clients (or their representative).

 Relationships based on openness, trust and good communication will enable practitioners to work in partnership with their patients or clients.
-An important part of the practitioner-patient/client relationship is effective communication.
+An important part of the practitioner-patient/client relationship is effective communication, in all forms, including in person, written and electronic.